lesleyrs/Client3/README.md

 You might want the updated [PowerShell](https://github.com/PowerShell/PowerShell) for run.ps1

 ```
-TODO: confirm win9x work still (with old openssl or mingw-gcc with libtom), maybe add screenshot to /docs
+TODO: confirm win9x work still (can use both libtom or openssl), maybe add screenshot to /docs
 TODO: do we assume windows 95 has -lws2_32, otherwise re-add -lwsock32 and remove -DMODERN_POSIX in batch file
 TODO: make win9x compatible batch file (no delayed expansion?) right now needs to build from more modern system
 TODO: clean up ps1 script so it doesn't need to be modified